The Evolution of the Pennsylvania Wilds Effort – A Timeline

 One hundred years of conservation and stewardship restore PA’s once logged-over forests into one of the world’s most valuable hardwood forests; see the region’s fish and wildlife rebound; and create the opportunity for north central PA to become a premier outdoor recreation destination.

 Through word of mouth, thousands of visitors are coming to elk country to experience PA’s rebounding elk herd, but communities are ill-equipped to handle it, creating a stressful situation.
-With support from the Tom Ridge Administration, North Central PA Regional Planning & Development Commission, Lumber Heritage Region, PA DCNR and the PA Game Commission contract with Fermata Inc. to develop a plan for elk watching and nature tourism in the Elk Range.
+With support from the Tom Ridge Administration, North Central PA Regional Planning & Development Commission, Lumber Heritage Region, the PA Department of Conservation and Natural Resources (DCNR) and the PA Game Commission contract with Fermata Inc. to develop a plan for elk watching and nature tourism in the Elk Range.

 The Plan for Elk Watching and Nature Tourism in North Central Pennsylvania is released; it focuses on visitor management.